 Solution-based Approach: Timelines

 Where other firms like to work the process-method of permits, Permit Advisors likes to look at a project in our area of expertise and plan out a solution.
 When we take on your project in a city I will introduce you to the project manager from my team that will be spearheading your project’s permits.
 From there you all can talk about any special programs the project qualifies for, the strategy, and estimated timeline.
 Additionally, our team mandates weekly updates provided to the client.
 In other words, we tell you what’s going on at any moment.
 This provides accountability for you and allows us to think outside the box of the process.

 When forming our solutions-based strategy we look at the process, the contacts, locally adopted codes and the project itself.
 For example, if we know that racking within the retail space falls under 8 feet we can make the recommendation that racking should be built into the building permit rather than go through a separate racking permit.
 Expertise in the locally adopted codes allows us to take in the specifics of the project and find ways to get the approval.
 We also understand how projects will be assigned so we can reach out to our city contact more quickly and efficiently.

 Solution-based Approach: Pricing and Fees

-Additionally, we communicate how much we charge per action so that if you have questions along the way you can just give us a call and ask.
+Additionally, we communicate how much we charge per action so that if you have questions along the way you can just give us a call and ask (our number is (310) 275-7774).
 Allowing for more reasonable and professional pricing gives us the opportunity to think outside the box.
 We can adjust strategy, try something new, and partner with city officials.
 Instead of seeing your project as a number they know our project manager and how we work with integrity and professionalism.